punkish/punkish/docs/Demystifying-Blockchains/index.md

 where      : The University of Vienna when       : Nov 21, 2017
 notes      : you keep on using that term “blockchain.”
-I don’t think it means what you think it means layout     : presentation-blockchain template   : presentation-no-keys js         :
+I don’t think it means what you think it means
+isBlockchain: true
+noKeys     : true
+js         :
     - bc
     - blockchain